 The Small Entity Compliance Guide (SECG) provides information that can help small and very small businesses understand

-how the requirements of The Produce Safety Rule apply to them.
+how the requirements of the PSR apply to them.
 Specifically, the SECG can help farmers determine whether they are

 eligible for a qualified exemption, which would modify the requirements they are subject

-to under the Produce Safety Rule.
+to under the PSR.
 The SECG can also help them understand those modified requirements.
 Even producers who are exempt from the PSR should follow basic food safety rules as

-How is the FSMA Produce Safety Rule different from GAP?
+How is the FSMA Produce Safety Rule different from a GAP audit?

-The basic difference between these two systems is that FSMA is a federally mandated
+difference between these two systems is that FSMA is a federally mandated program

-program growers will be required to comply with, whereas GAP is a market driven program
+growers will be required to comply with, whereas GAP is a market driven program that

-to markets like grocery stores or regional distributors.
-Both systems share many of
+like grocery stores or regional distributors.
+Both systems share many of the same

 Experience with GAP certification however will likely help you to be well on your